-Then take a second to subscribe to SoulyRested in the box below and you can download, also for FREE, what is destined to be the most popular item in my Resource Library–A SWEET TASTE–this giant, full-color, 5-chapter, 33-page eBook is my gift to you… This is just a tiny introduction to Sweet Maple.
+Then take a second to subscribe to SoulyRested in the box below and you can download, also for FREE, the most popular item in my Resource Library–A SWEET TASTE–this giant, full-color, 5-chapter, 33-page eBook is my gift to you.

-If you haven’t subscribed yet, that’s super easy too.
-Just type in your email in the box below.
+If you haven’t subscribed yet, just type in your email in the box below.
 Then go here, type in your password you get as soon as you subscribe, and enjoy!

 V V V V V V V V